 Every new year, it’s essential to forecast the annual fuel usage of your business in order to create a tentative budget and monitor for any significant changes.
-If you’re looking to create an estimate for 2019, these tips will help you navigate the challenging issues to make actionable predictions.
+If you’re looking to create an estimate for next year, these tips will help you navigate the challenging issues to make actionable predictions.

 The oil and gas industry is one of the most volatile and unpredictable markets around, making it difficult to estimate future prices.
 Between the sensitivity of crude oil prices to supply and demand changes and domestic refining issues , it’s almost impossible to predict when prices will rise and fall.
 However, while it’s difficult to predict the prices that you will pay at the pump, it’s easier to forecast the number of gallons that you will use.
 If you have a fleet card, you can automatically generate a report that breaks down how many gallons your company purchased each month.
 Otherwise, you may need to compile your total fuel spending for the year, then divide by the average fuel price for your area.
 This will give you a rough estimate of how many gallons you used over the previous year.
 Once this is complete, take time to evaluate whether your spending will increase over the next year.
 Have you added any vehicles or added new routes?
 Take these changes into account when running your calculations.